Projects & Tools

 | Email

-Erich Seamon is a quantitative climatologist and spatiotemporal modeler, who works as a research scientist for the University of Idaho's Institute for Modeling Collaboration and Innovation (IMCI).
-Erich has a M.S. in geological sciences from Bowling Green State University and a Ph.D. in Natural Resources from the University of Idaho, with a focus on climatological analysis, machine learning, and agricultural processes.
+Erich Seamon is a quantitative climatologist and data scientist, who has an appointment as an Assistant Professor at the University of Idaho’s Department of Design and Environments.
+Dr. Seamon has a M.S. in geological sciences from Bowling Green State University and a Ph.D. in Natural Resources from the University of Idaho, with a focus on climatological analysis, machine learning, and agricultural processes.
 His research focuses on statistical modeling techniques to explore natural system spatiotemporal relationships, with a particular focus on climatological impacts and their varying conditional relationships to areas such as agriculture, insurance, human health, and socio-ecological feedback systems.
+He additionally integrates his research with differing spatiotemporal visualization methods, including Mixed and Augmented Reality (MR/XR).
+He is currently a co-PI on the University of Idaho’s 5-year 6M EPSCoR Track 2 funded climate and underserved populations project (wherewelive.org), as well as senior personnel on Idaho’s 5-year 20M EPSCoR Track 1, which focuses on climate associations to water and energy systems (idahocrews.org).

 Chris Murphy